 Job Title: A specific name given to a particular position that is used to identify that position.

-Lateral Transfer: Refers to a change of an employee from one position to another in a different class with the same salary range.
+Lateral Transfer: Refers to a change of an employee from one position to another in a different classification with the same salary range/grade level.

 Market index: An indicator computed by dividing the pay received by an individual by the market value for that job.
 This figure can be computed for groups, departments, and the entire organization.
 It is designed to provide a measure of how organizational pay compares to the market.